Zongsoft/Zongsoft.Tools.Deployer/README.md

 	- deploy-release.cmd
 		> `dotnet deploy -edition:Release -framework:net7.0`

-### Command arguments
+### Command options

-- `verbosity` argument
+- `verbosity` option
-	- `quiet` Only explicitly necessary output information.
+	- `quiet` Displays only the necessary output information, usually only error messages.
+	- `normal` Displays warning and error messages, if this command option is not specified, it is the default.
+	- `detailed` Displays all output messages, this option can be enabled when troubleshooting.
-- `overwrite` argument
+- `overwrite` option
+	- `alway` Always copy and overwrite the destination file.
+	- `never` Copies the destination file only if it does not exist.
-	- `latest` Performs a file copy deployment only if the last modification time of the source file is greater than the last modification time of the destionation file.
-If this argument is not specified, it will always be overwritten by default.
+	- `newest` Deploys file copying only if the last modification time of the source file is later than or equal to the last modification time of the destination file. if this command option is not specified, it is the default.
-- `destination` argument
+- `destination` option
-	- The specified deployment destination directory.
-If this argument is not specified, it defaults to the current directory.
+	> The specified deployment destination directory.
+If this command option is not specified, it defaults to the current directory.

-Translated with DeepL.com (free version)
 ### Nuget Packages
 If the deployment entry is library files in the Nuget package directory, it will preferentially match the library files of the *TargetFramework* version specified by the `Framework` variable.